Brendan Perry: Early life

-Perry was born in Whitechapel, London, England, UK, in 1959 to a mother from Cavan, Ireland, and a father from London.
+Perry was born in Whitechapel, London, England, in 1959 to a mother from Cavan, Ireland, and a father from London.
 He was raised and schooled in the East End of London until his family moved to Auckland, New Zealand, in 1973.
 Having received no formal musical education, Perry began to play the guitar at St Paul's College, the Catholic school he attended in Ponsonby.
-After failing to become a primary school teacher and to join the civil service, Perry worked at a series of jobs until joining the Scavengers in 1977.
+After failing to become a primary school teacher and join the civil service, Perry worked at a series of jobs until joining the Scavengers in 1977.
 At first Perry played bass guitar, later taking on the duties of lead vocalist when the original singer left the band.
 Apart from a handful of original songs, the band covered music from the Stooges, New York Dolls, and late-1960s psychedelia.
 After two years, having failed to secure a recording deal or live dates, the band moved to Melbourne, Australia, in November 1978 and changed its name to Marching Girls.
 In 1980, Perry left the Marching Girls to pursue a solo career, experimenting with tape loops, synthesis, and alternative forms of rhythm.
 In 1981, Perry formed Dead Can Dance with Simon Monroe and Paul Erikson (both of whom were to leave soon after they had relocated to London), and Lisa Gerrard.

 Career

 The Scavengers and Marching Girls

 Though now primarily known for his work with Dead Can Dance, Perry's first musical forays were in a markedly different style.
-In 1977, Perry was a leading member of New Zealand punk rock band the Scavengers, working under the pseudonym of Ronnie Recent.
+In 1977, Perry was a leading member of the New Zealand punk rock band the Scavengers, working under the pseudonym of Ronnie Recent.
 Perry started as the band's bass player, becoming lead vocalist after a lineup change in 1978.
 In 1979, the band moved to Melbourne and changed its name to the Marching Girls.
 Perry left the band in 1980.
 Perry's work with these two bands can be found on the 1979 compilation album AK79 that was re-released on CD in 1994 and on vinyl in 2020.
-The Scavengers have released two collections of their tracks in New Zealand, in 2003 and 2014.
+The Scavengers released two collections of their tracks in New Zealand, in 2003 and 2014.
 The Scavengers are regarded as New Zealand's equivalent of the Buzzcocks, with the Perry co-penned song "Mysterex" regarded as one of the country's best and most distinctive punk-rock recordings.
 Marching Girls also reached the New Zealand singles charts in 1980 with "True Love."